goFrendiAsgard/zaruba/README.md

 A template should contains at least two files:

-* `install-template.sh`: A shell script, containing set of commands to be executed after user install the template.
+* `install-template`: A shell script, containing set of commands to be executed after user install the template.
 You might find some `npm init` or `pip install` here.
-* `create-component.sh`: A shell script, containing set of commands to be executed when user creates new component based on current template. `create-component.sh` should at least a single argument containing project directory.
+* `create-component`: A shell script, containing set of commands to be executed when user creates new component based on current template. `create-component` should at least a single argument containing project directory.

 To install a template, you can perform: